yalevras/obsidian/Brain/Work/2 weeks.md

 	- error enqueing packet -9
 	- nsp has queue depth from other apps to dump on the bus. has a timeout period. time to talk to the mcu
 	- we are sending small command, should be round trip exceedingly quick so we shouldnt be dropping packets on that front
-	- i think the queue depth is 10 command and at 10 hz we do all these things we a re probably sending like 12 commands to it at a time and they are just dropping a few every few seconds
+	- queue depth is 10 commands and at 10 hz we do all these things we a re probably sending like 12 commands to it at a time and they are just dropping a few every few seconds
 - nisa camera interruption script
 	- what the nisa raw command structure is gonna look like
 	- talk to allen